top of page

 Why study in the UK?

-For international students, the UK regularly comes first in international rankings of the best countries to study abroad (see, for example, here, here and here).
+For international students, the UK regularly comes first in international rankings of the best countries to study abroad.
 Current exchange rates also favour studying in the UK over most other developed countries.

 Why study in Manchester?

-Manchester is one of the most important student cities in the world, and has many advantages over London and other major urban centres for both British and international students.
+Manchester is a beta world city, (a city of major significance to the world economy) and has many advantages over London and other major urban centres for both British and international students.
 Greater Manchester is the most populous urban area in the UK after London, with 2.8 million people, about one-third the population of Greater London.
 It is also, by a number of other metrics, England’s (and the UK’s) second city after London, with many important learning, cultural and media centres.
 Manchester is a much less expensive place to live than London and is well-known for its friendly and welcoming atmosphere.
-In 2021 'Time Out' listed Manchester in 3rd place after only San Francisco and Amsterdam in its list of the 37 Best Cities in the World, and was voted top for ‘nightlife’, ‘creativity’, ‘community spirit’, ‘friendliness’ and ‘getting to know your neighbours’.
+In 2021 'Time Out' listed Manchester in 3rd place in its list of the 37 Best Cities in the World, and was voted top for ‘nightlife’, ‘creativity’, ‘community spirit’, ‘friendliness’ and ‘getting to know your neighbours’.

 bottom of page